DeLong Agricultural Implements Warehouse

-The DeLong Agricultural Implements Warehouse, on Patterson St. in Lexington, Kentucky, was built in 1881.
+The DeLong Agricultural Implements Warehouse, on Patterson Street in Lexington, Kentucky, was built in 1881.
 It was listed on the National Register of Historic Places in 1980.

 It was a four-story warehouse, about 44x150 ft in plan.
 It was 16 ft tall on its first floor and 12 ft on its upper floors.

 The structure was "basically sound" in 1980.

 The warehouse is no longer in place.